-At times suffering from a somewhat breathless lengthiness and a slightly overdone sense of drama, this album is nevertheless an impressive feat for a début.
-Their tune meanders from steely #metal, over epic bombastic to dreamy, folksy melodies.
-Starting with an intro that – for once – is aligned to the theme, they take off with an astonishing professionalism.
-All of this is expertly helped along with the contributions of an excellent vocalist and refreshing, sturdy riffing and soloing.
+At times suffering from a somewhat breathless lengthiness and a slightly overdone sense of drama, this album is nevertheless an impressive feat for a debut.
+Their tune meanders from steely metal, over epic bombastic to dreamy, folksy melodies.

 Degrees of Truth are: